FormidableLabs/gui4comby/README.md

 - [ ] App Event Log: History of time, action, success or failure messages
 -
 - [ ] Bug: Too many tabs pushes new tab buttons off the screen
-- [ ] Bug: Execing docker: Docker Container Error: Docker responded with status code 409: Conflict.
+- [x] Bug: Execing docker: Docker Container Error: Docker responded with status code 409: Conflict.
 The container name "/gui4comby-server" is already in use by container
+- [ ] Bug: If no matches from comby, stdOut is empty resulting in JSON Parse error: Unexpected EOF on the frontend

 ## Todo Edge Cases
 ### Edge Case: comby/comby image not available locally, and not signed into docker